Royal Greenhouses of Laeken

-The Royal Greenhouses of Laeken (Serres Royales de Laeken, Koninklijke Serres van Laken) are a vast complex of monumental heated greenhouses in the park of the Royal Palace of Laeken (northern part of the City of Brussels), Belgium.
-The historic complex contains tropical, subtropical and cold greenhouses, and is home to the famous Royal Botanic Collection, which includes large collections of camellias, orange trees and many plants originating from the African parts of the former Belgian Empire.
+The Royal Greenhouses of Laeken (Serres royales de Laeken, Koninklijke Serres van Laken) are a vast complex of monumental heated greenhouses in the park of the Royal Palace of Laeken (northern part of the City of Brussels), Belgium.
+The historic complex contains tropical, subtropical and cold greenhouses, and is home to the Royal Botanic Collection, which includes large collections of camellias, orange trees and many plants originating from the African parts of the former Belgian Empire.

 The greenhouses were commissioned by King Leopold II, originally designed by the architect Alphonse Balat, and built between 1874 and 1905.
 Following Balat's death in 1895, Leopold called upon the architects Henri Maquet and Charles Girault.
 They are now part of the Royal Domain of Laeken and the royal private gardens belonging to the Belgian royal family, and are accessible to the public only a few days a year.
-This site is served by Stuyvenbergh metro station on line 6 of the Brussels Metro.

 History

 Inception and construction

-The original gardens of the Royal Palace of Laeken date back to the 18th century, but King Leopold II drastically changed their appearance.
-The king, having visited the Crystal Palace at the Great Exhibition of 1851 in London, wanted such a progressive building in his palace's garden, which would combine his love for plants with multifunctional spaces that could also be used as a banquet, theatre and dining halls.
-He called on the botanist Jean Linden for this project, but his design was too unambitious.
-He then commissioned his architect Alphonse Balat.
-Balat's plans surpassed all that had been achieved at the time, even the Palm house in London's Kew Gardens (1844–1848) and Carl Bouché's botanical garden in Berlin-Schöneberg.
-The realisation came about in close consultation between Balat and the king, following frequent discussions, correspondence and preliminary designs.
+The original gardens of the Royal Palace of Laeken date back to the 18th century, but King Leopold II drastically altered their appearance.
+The king, having visited the Crystal Palace at the Great Exhibition of 1851 in London, wanted a similarly progressive building in his palace's garden, which would combine his love of plants with multifunctional spaces that could also be used as a banquet, theatre and dining halls.
+He first approached the botanist Jean Linden for this project, but found his design too unambitious.
+He then commissioned his architect, Alphonse Balat.
+Balat's plans surpassed all that had been achieved at the time, even the Palm house in London's Kew Gardens and Carl Bouché's botanical garden in Berlin-Schöneberg.
+The project was the result of a close collaboration between Balat and the king, involving frequent discussions, correspondence and preliminary designs.